brianchildress2/TOFKA-/README.md

    * When an Administrator is logged in add a Delete button.
 The Delete button will invoke the deleteCustomer method and          delete the Customer file.
    * Also when Administrator is logged in add a Update button.
 The Update button will invoke the updateDatabase method and        update the database.

-9) Create an Error page
-   * Update Error page for the correct exception to be handled

-10) Choose a CSS to make program look presentable (Bootstrap)
+9) Choose a CSS to make program look presentable (Bootstrap)

-11) Deploy application on the web (Digital Ocean)
+10) Deploy application on the web (Digital Ocean)